 The 4 Types of Garage Doors

-There are four types of garage doors that you will find in the UK.
-Each type has different properties that may be suitable depending on how you use your garage:
+There are four types of garage doors that you will find in the UK:

 As the name suggests, to open them up, you turn the handle and pull the door up-and-over towards the garage ceiling.

 Up-and-over doors come as a canopy gearing or retractable.
-Whereas a canopy door runs vertically on its track within the frame, a retractable door opens on horizontal tracks which go back into the garage.
+A canopy door runs vertically on its track within the frame whilst a retractable door opens on horizontal tracks which go back into the garage.

 Side-hinged garage doors, instead of lifting up and above your head, operate on a hinge, opening outwards onto the driveway.